 Santoro has broken a number of scandals detailing arms smuggling, including one story linking former president Carlos Menem with the traffic of 6,500 tons of weapons to Croatia, which at the time was under a U.N. arms embargo, and Ecuador.

-Santoro was awarded the 1995 King of Spain international journalism and the 2004 Maria Moors Cabot from Columbia University, IPYS-International Transparency and platinium Konex.
+Santoro was awarded the 1995 King of Spain international journalism and the 2004 Maria Moors Cabot from Columbia University, IPYS-International Transparency and platinum Konex.

 Santoro teaches investigative journalism at the Universidad de Belgrano and the Fundacion para un Nuevo Periodismo Iberoamericano.

 He is a member of the Argentine Journalism Academy and is the former president of Foro de Periodismo Argentino (FOPEA), a journalism association.